Study abroad (outgoing)

 • Decision ETH

-• Application host university
+• External application to host university

-• Decision host university
+• Host university

 Responsibilities